What is Greenspace?

 Major Environmental Concerns

-- forested tracts remain intact
+- Forested tracts remain intact

-- stream corridors be conserved
+- Stream corridors are conserved

-- roadway runoff be diverted from direct entry into streams
+- Roadway runoff be diverted from direct entry into streams

-- streams that are not yet degraded should be protected
+- Streams that are not yet degraded should be protected

-Eco-Logical Report & Advanced Mitigation
+Eco-Logical Approach & Advanced Mitigation

 Recognized IAP Early Adopter!